kleinesfilmroellchen/cmp/doc/src/manual/design.md

 - **Fitness Couple**: 2 young adults or adults, high fitness, medium hardiness and culinarity.
 - **Elderly Couple**: 2 seniors, low fitness, relatively low hardiness and relatively high culinarity.
 - **Adult**: A single adult, with any distribution of properties.

+### Units

+CMP uses fictional units that don't really correlate to real-world units to make it easier to "invent" certain parameters without the appearance of unrealistic values.
+CMP is, after all, not a simulation and by using these units we make sure noone compares the quantities to real-world values.

+- Length: **"Imaginary Tile Size", i**, the side length of one CMP world tile.
+One i corresponds to roughly 2-5 m in building scale and 1-2 m in human scale (since CMP people are "too large" in comparison to buildings).
+Correspondingly, area and volume units **i²** and **i³** respectively are used.
+Importantly, one tile has an area of exactly 1 i², which is commonly referred in the UI to specify tile counts as areas.
+- Time: **Time unit, t**, the duration of 1/1440'th of a CMP day.
+This is equivalent to the displayed in-game minutes, with a normal game speed of 10t per real world second (i.e. roughly 2.5 real world minutes per in-game day).
+- Speed: Derived as **i/t**.
+Dividing this value by 10 provides the speed in tiles per real world second (at normal game speed), which is why most speeds are given in multiples of 10.
+- Volumetric flow: Derived as **i³/t**.
+- Electricity: Energy in general is measured in **Energy, e**, where one e corresponds very roughly to 600 kJ (such that 1 e/t corresponds roughly to 1 kW).
+Correspondingly, power is measured derived as **e/t**, which for simplification purposes is also the unit for electric current.

+The time system requires some additional discussion.
+As stated, one time unit t is equivalent to one minute of in-game time, since CMP runs a hour-minute clock always displayed to the user.
+The normal 24h-clock was chosen for simplicity purposes.
+Since normal game speed is 10t/s, to keep visual noise low, the clock advances by 10 "minutes"/t in a jump every second, meaning that the last digit of the clock is always 0.
+The normal game speed results in 144 seconds per CMP day (24 in-game hours, or 24 * 60 = 1440 t), 2 min 24s.
+CMP doesn't simulate changing seasons, therefore the game always has sunrise at 06:00 and sunset at 20:00, leading to 14 hours (840 t) of daylight.
+There is a conventional seven-day week affecting various activities (more visitors arrive and depart on weekends, and management employees are always free on weekends), but beyond that, there is no further time structure.
+Weeks serve as the most coarse-grained time unit, e.g. for reservations.

+### Utilities

+CMP has two primary utility systems, water and electricity, as well as secondary utilities, garbage and wastewater.

+- **Water**: Water consumption is measured in i³/t (there is no water storage).
+Many buildings consume water, but in fact many only have a very small or no water consumption.